J. R. Razoux Kühr: Murder trial

 In 1921, Razoux Kühr was arrested for the murder of H. van der Hilst, a machinist in the colonial navy who lived in Cheribon.
 The incident happened in the evening of 31 December 1920, when van der Hilst was shot in the abdomen by a Beaumont rifle, dying almost instantly.
 What came out in the trial was that Razoux Kühr's wife, fearing for her life, had fled to van der Hilst's house, and that Razoux Kühr showed up in his yard and shot him through the door.
 Razoux Kühr claimed that he had the rifle because was feeling suicidal over his wife's departure, and that he had only intended to talk to her when it went off by accident and killed van der Hilst.
 The court did not believe this story, but could not prove premeditation.
 He was charged with manslaughter and sentenced to ten years in prison.

 Life after release from prison

-It is unclear what J.R. did after his prison sentence.
+It is unclear what Razoux Kühr did after his prison sentence.
 He was apparently released in 1929 and lived briefly in Batavia before relocating to Cheribon once again.
 Decades later, in 1958, he remarried to a Chinese woman named Gwat Loen Nio Tan and travelled to the Netherlands.
 Their departure may have been related to the West New Guinea dispute between Indonesia and the Netherlands, since Tan's name was on a published list of evacuees being repatriated as a result of Indonesian measures against Dutch interests in the country.
-However, Razoux Kühr died on 13 July 1958 in Ubbergen, on the outskirts of Nijmegen, Netherlands at age 76.
+Razoux Kühr died on 13 July 1958 in Ubbergen, on the outskirts of Nijmegen, Netherlands at age 76.